undless/gatling.io-doc/content/tutorials/writing-realistic-tests/index.md

 {{< include-code "keys" >}}

-Now for the login endpoint, instead of doing `.saveAs("AccessToken")` [here](https://docs.gatling.io/tutorials/writing-realistic-tests/#login-endpoint-snippet), we can do the following:
+Now for the login endpoint, instead of doing `.saveAs("AccessToken")` in the `login` `HttpRequestActionBuilder` we defined in the API endpoints file, we can do the following:

 {{< include-code "keys-usage" >}}